DamienRTaylor/MineSweeper/README.md

 # MineSweeper
-Python Implementation of Mine Sweeper with Pygame
+Python Implementation of Minesweeper with Pygame

 Assets can be found [here](https://opengameart.org/content/minesweeper-tile-set)